Ed Townsend (swimmer)

-Robert Edward Townsend, Jr. (born September 13, 1943) is an American former competition swimmer, Pan American Games gold medalist, and former world record-holder.
+Robert Edward Townsend, Jr. (born September 13, 1943) is an American attorney and former competition swimmer.
+He was a Pan American Games gold medalist and former world record-holder.

-Townsend won a gold medal as a member of the winning U.S. team in the men's 4×200-meter freestyle relay at the 1963 Pan American Games.
-He participated in the 1964 Summer Olympics in Tokyo, where he swam for the gold medal-winning U.S. team in the preliminary heats of the men's 4×200-meter freestyle relay.
-Under the 1964 Olympic swimming rules, he was ineligible for a medal, however, because he did not swim in the relay final.
+Early life, family and education

 Townsend attended Yale University, where he was a standout swimmer for coach Phil Moriarty's Yale Bulldogs swimming and diving team from 1963 to 1965.
+He was part of the school's water polo team as well.

 He won an NCAA national championship in the 400-yard individual medley (1963), and three more as a member of winning Yale teams in the 400-yard freestyle relay (1963, 1964, 1965).

+Townsend graduated from Yale in 1966 with a degree in psychology.
+He subsequently received his Juris Doctor degree from University of California, Berkeley.

+Athletic career after college

+Townsend won a gold medal as a member of the winning US team in the men's 4×200-meter freestyle relay at the 1963 Pan American Games.
+He participated in the 1964 Summer Olympics in Tokyo, where he swam for the gold medal-winning US team in the preliminary heats of the men's 4×200-meter freestyle relay.
+Under the 1964 Olympic swimming rules, he was ineligible for a medal, however, because he did not swim in the relay final.

+Career after competitive swimming

+Townsend relocated to New York City, co-founding the firm Townsend Rabinowitz Pantaleoni & Valente by 1979, which specialized in entertainment law.